 The South Fork Payette River flows next to the site, down a small hill, and offers trout fishing, rafting and kayaking.
 The Danskin River Access area is 5 miles west of the campground.

 A 1/4-mile nature trail begins in the campground and leads to a natural hot springs soaking pool on the riverside.

 Numerous natural hot springs pools can be found along the Banks-Lowman Highway, also known as the Wildlife Canyon Scenic Byway.
 The area offers scenic views, wildlife watching, historical information kiosks and several trail opportunities.

 Whitewater rafting and kayaking are popular activities on the South Fork and Main Payette Rivers.
 Several companies in the area offer guided half and full-day trips.

 Reservations can be made HERE at www.recreation.gov or by calling 1-877-444-6777.

 This is a fee campground.

 ||24 sites / $15.00 for a single site, $30.00 for a double site, $5 for day use.

 The campground contains several single and double-family sites, most of which are accessible, each with a picnic table and campfire ring with grill.
 Vault toilets, drinking water and trash collection are provided.
 Roads and parking spurs are paved, as are some campsite pads.

-From Boise, Idaho, take Highway 55 to Banks.
-Turn east and travel on the Banks-Lowman Highway for 28 miles to the campground.
+From Boise, Idaho, take State Highway 55 to Banks, Idaho.
+At Banks, turn east and travel on the (Banks-Lowman road) State Highway 17 for 28 miles to the Pine Flats Campground.